iKAIZER7/Hotel/README.md

 <div>
     <h3>HOTEL WEBSITE</h3>
-    <p>This is a website that was created for an hotel/resort and it is hosted on netlify.</p>
+    <p>This is a website that was created for an hotel/resort and it is hosted on a Virtual Machine.</p>
 </div>

 <div>